Chamber of Commerce v. Brown

 Chamber of Commerce v.
 Brown, 554 U.S. 60 (2008), is a United States labor law case, concerning the scope of federal preemption against state law for labor rights.

 Facts

-The US Chamber of Commerce claimed that a California law, Assembly Bill 1889 (AB 1889), was preempted by the National Labor Relations Act of 1935.
-This prohibited employers that receive state funds “to assist, promote, or deter union organizing.”
+Organizations whose members did business with California sued to enjoin enforcement of Assembly Bill 1889 (AB 1889), which, among other things, prohibited employers that receive state grants or more than $10,000 in state program funds per year from using the funds "to assist, promote, or deter union organizing."
 Attorney General of California Jerry Brown defended the case.

+The federal District Court granted the plaintiffs partial summary judgment, holding that the National Labor Relations Act (NLRA) pre-empted those portions of AB 1889 because they regulated employer speech about union organizing under circumstances in which Congress intended free debate.
+The Ninth Circuit Court of Appeals reversed, concluding that Congress did not intend to preclude States from imposing such restrictions on the use of their own funds.

 Judgment

 Seven judges on the Supreme Court held that California was preempted from passing a law prohibiting any recipient of state funds either from using money to promote or deter union organizing efforts.

 Although the NLRA itself contains no express pre-emption provision, we have held that Congress implicitly mandated two types of pre-emption as necessary to implement federal labor policy.
 The first, known as Garmon pre-emption, see San Diego Building Trades Council v.
 Garmon, 359 U. S. 236 (1959), “is intended to preclude state interference with the National Labor Relations Board’s interpretation and active enforcement of the ‘integrated scheme of regulation’ established by the NLRA.”
 Golden State Transit Corp. v.
 Los Angeles, 475 U. S. 608, 613 (1986) (Golden State I).
 To this end, Garmon pre-emption forbids States to “regulate activity that the NLRA protects, prohibits, or arguably protects or prohibits.”
 Wisconsin Dept. of Industry v.
 Gould Inc., 475 U. S. 282, 286 (1986).
 The second, known as Machinists pre-emption, forbids both the National Labor Relations Board (NLRB) and States to regulate conduct that Congress intended “be unregulated because left ‘to be controlled by the free play of economic forces.’”
 Machinists v.
 Wisconsin Employment Relations Comm’n, 427 U. S. 132, 140 (1976) (quoting NLRB v.
 Nash-Finch Co., 404 U. S. 138, 144 (1971)).
 Machinists pre-emption is based on the premise that “ ‘Congress struck a balance of protection, prohibition, and laissez-faire in respect to union organization, collective bargaining, and labor disputes.’ ” 427 U. S., at 140, n.
 4 (quoting Cox, Labor Law Preemption Revisited, 85 Harv.
 L. Rev. 1337, 1352 (1972)).

 Today we hold that §§16645.2 and 16645.7 are pre-empted under Machinists because they regulate within “a zone protected and reserved for market freedom.”
 Building & Constr.
 Trades Council v.
 Associated Builders & Contractors of Mass./R. I., Inc., 507 U. S. 218, 227 (1993) (Boston Harbor).
 We do not reach the question whether the provisions would also be pre-empted under Garmon.